carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 >
 > > ## Solution
 > >
 > > 1. `scp` will recursively copy the directory.
-This works, but without compression.
+This works, but requires lots of metadata operations,
+> >     and might not compress the data during the transfer, since compression is controlled by both the
+> >     remote ssh server and the local scp program.
 > > 2. `rsync -ra` works like `scp -r`, but preserves file information like creation times.
 This is
 > >    marginally better.
 > > 3. `rsync -raz` adds compression, which will save some bandwidth.
 If you have a strong CPU at